Share

 Overview

-A vital challenge to incorporating genomic data into clinical practice is the high cost of generating NGS (specifically WES and WGS) data, bioinformatics processing, and data storage.
-While WGS and WES currently provide the most comprehensive genomic data, they are not currently cost-effective techniques for clinical screening on a national volume of subjects.
-In this context, NGS also generates large quantities of extraneous data alongside relevant data, which makes analyses particularly complex and resource intensive.
+A vital challenge to incorporating genomic data into clinical practice is the high cost associated with generating Next Generation Sequencing (NGS) data, specifically Whole Exome Sequencing (WES) and Whole Genome Sequencing (WGS), as well as the expenses related to bioinformatics processing and data storage.
+While WGS and WES currently provide the most comprehensive genomic data, they are not yet cost-effective techniques for large-scale clinical screening at the national level.
+Additionally, NGS generates substantial quantities of extraneous data alongside relevant information, making analyses particularly complex and resource-intensive.

-This will be a giant step forward for the following reasons: (a) early diagnosis and identification of mutation carriers many years before the onset of clinical disease (population screening), (b) helping people to comprehensively determine their risk for passing on one of these diseases (pre-marital screening), and (c) determining the risk that a fetus will be born with certain genetic abnormalities (prenatal screening).
-Thus, the test proposed here would be based on results from WGS of whole populations but is more cost effective and clinically relevant than WES or WGS and will result in improved patient care and significant reductions in medical costs for patients and for the government.
+This initiative represents a significant advancement for several key reasons: (a) enabling early diagnosis and identification of mutation carriers long before the onset of clinical disease (population screening), (b) empowering individuals to comprehensively assess their risk of passing on genetic diseases (pre-marital screening), and (c) determining the risk of a fetus being born with specific genetic abnormalities (prenatal screening).